pe-st/garmin-connect-export/CONTRIBUTING.md

 so to protect users from getting HTTP errors/exceptions with Python 2, the script purposely denies running with Python 2.

-The code that would support Python 2 will still be around for some time before I will clean up the code.

 ## Getting started

 ### Pull requests